richardlaugesen/ruvpy/README.md

 RUV is designed to be tailored to the decision being evaluated.
 This may require the development of custom components to define the decision context in RUVPY.
-A set of templates to help the user get started is included in `templates` directory.
+A set of templates to help you get started is included in `templates` directory.

 Please consider contributing your new components to the repository to help others.

+## Development

+The main package requires Python (>=3.8), NumPy, SciPy, and Pathos.
+The examples additionally require XArray, Pandas, Jupyter, and Matplotlib, and the tests require Pytest and Statsmodels.

+All dependencies are defined in an included pyproject.toml file ready for use with [Poetry](https://python-poetry.org/) or Setuptools.

+For example, the following commands can be used once Poetry is installed to set the environment up and run the tests:

+    poetry install
+    poetry shell
+    poetry run pytest

 ## Code of conduct

 We encourage you to contribute!
 Everyone interacting with this project is expected to follow the [Code of Conduct](code_of_conduct.md).

 ## Contact